 Having spent years overseeing youth empowerment and leadership programs across the country, I have seen countless young people make action plans to create change and practice kindness in their communities.
 Key to making My Kindness Calendar engaging for kids was the ability for kids to define and customize their experience as they come up with a daily action plan, instead of just doing what is asked or required.
 As my daughter carefully chose an action to do every day that aligned with her mood and interests, I knew she was building personal accountability and would be even more proud when we completed the task, since it was something that she had chosen to do herself.
 And it worked!

-But My Kindness Calendar isn’t just about Christmas - stay tuned for more calendars in 2018!
-And it’s not just for kids.
+But it’s not just for kids.
 It is a concept.
 Focussing on kindness and encouraging people young and old to build and strengthen their “giving” muscles by practicing daily acts of kindness is necessary to raise kind kids and to be role models as adults.
 Through My Kindness Calendar, we love honing these skills as a family and have enjoyed so many beautiful moments together.
 I hope you will too!

 Founder, My Kindness Calendar